 Broward County's Drug Court is the third oldest drug court in the nation, created in 1991, and the Drug Court Treatment Division serves close to 800 clients daily.
 The Drug Court Treatment Division has two programs providing diversion from jail or prison for persons with substance related conditions.
 The original Pretrial Intervention Program was designed as an alternative to traditional incarceration for first time, non-violent criminal offenders who are charged with the purchase or possession of a controlled substance and/or other substance abuse related offense.
 PTI participants may be eligible to have their felony charges dismissed by participating by successfully completing the program.
 The State funded Post-Adjudicatory Program was designed to divert adjudicated felons with substance related conditions from returning to prison.
 Both programs are a minimum of one-year of treatment with the goal of breaking the cycle of drug use and criminal justice involvement by using a variety of individualized treatment services to restore the participant as a productive member of society.

 The Outpatient Component of the Pretrial Intervention Program is accredited by CARF International, Inc., an independent, nonprofit accrediting body whose mission is to promote the quality, value, and optimal outcomes of services through a consultative accreditation process.
-This component was the first program to be accredited under CARF's Drug Court Behavioral Health Core Program Standards in 2003.
-The program has been awarded three three-year accreditations which represents the highest level of accreditation and shows substantial conformance to the CARF standards during every survey since the first in 2003.
+This component was the first program to be accredited under CARF's Drug Court Behavioral Health Core Program Standards in 2003 and has continued to be awarded three-year accreditations which represents the highest level of accreditation.